mehrad31415/mehrad31415/README.md

 ## Mehrad's GitHub Profile
 Welcome to my GitHub!
-I’m Mehrad, a dedicated programmer and researcher with a strong focus on:
+I’m Mehrad, a programmer and researcher passionate about:

 - Programming Languages
 - Formal Verification